29th Infantry Division (United States): Present day

 In March 2004, the 3rd Battalion 116th Infantry of 500+ soldiers was mobilized for 579 days in support of Operation Enduring Freedom – Afghanistan.
-Following 4-month train up, the battalion deployed to Bagram Air Base Afghanistan where the unit split into two operational elements.
-One element was stationed at Bagram where they were responsible for near base security and the theater-north Quick Reaction Force.
-They executed 5, 10, and 20 kilometer ring patrols to increase force security and stayed ready to react at a moments notice to deploy anywhere in Afghanistan to react to "troops in contact" that requested support.
+Following a 4-month train up, the battalion deployed to Bagram Air Base Afghanistan where the unit split into two operational elements.
+One element was stationed at Bagram where they were responsible for near-base security and the theater-north Quick Reaction Force.
+They executed 5, 10, and 20-kilometer ring patrols to increase force security and stayed ready to react at a moment's notice to deploy anywhere in Afghanistan to react to "troops in contact" that requested support.
 The other element moved south with the Bn Commander to control and shape operations in the Wardak and Ghazni provinces.
 It was here that the 116th would take its first casualties by enemy contact since World War II.
 SGT Bobby Beasley and SSG Craig Cherry were killed in an IED attack on a patrol in southern Ghazni near Gilan.
 Within the first three months, the unit would deploy nearly every soldier around Bagram, and throughout the Wardak and Ghazni provinces during the first Afghan elections in which President Hamid Karzai was elected.
-The unit would redeploy back to the United States in July 2005 highly decorated for its efforts during their mission following hundreds of successful combat patrols and engagements.
+The unit would be redeployed back to the United States in July 2005 highly decorated for its efforts during its mission following hundreds of successful combat patrols and engagements.

 In 2005, 350 veterans, politicians, and soldiers representing the division went to Normandy and Paris, in France for the 60th anniversary of the D-Day landings.
 The Army National Guard organized a major ceremony for the 60th anniversary, as many of the veterans who participated in the invasion were in their 80s at that time, and the 60th anniversary was seen as the last major anniversary of the landings in which a large number of veterans could take part.

-The division underwent major reorganization in 2006.
+The division underwent a major reorganization in 2006.
 A special troops battalion was added to the division's command structure, and its three brigades were redesignated.
 It as organized around three brigades; the 30th Heavy Brigade Combat Team of North Carolina, the 116th Infantry Brigade Combat Team of Virginia, and the Combat Aviation Brigade, 29th Infantry Division of Maryland.

 In December 2006, the division took command of the Eastern region of Kosovo's peacekeeping force, to provide security in the region.
-The division's soldiers were part of a NATO multi-national task force consisting of units from the Ukraine, Greece, Poland, Romania, Armenia and Lithuania under the command of U.S. Army Brigadier General Douglas B. Earhart who concurrently served as the 29th's Deputy Commanding General.
+The division's soldiers were part of a NATO multi-national task force consisting of units from Ukraine, Greece, Poland, Romania, Armenia and Lithuania under the command of U.S. Army Brigadier General Douglas B. Earhart who concurrently served as the 29th's Deputy Commanding General.
 The division returned to Fort Belvoir in November 2007.

 After a three-month pre-deployment train-up at Mississippi's Camp Shelby, the 116th Infantry Brigade Combat Team deployed to Kuwait and Iraq in September 2007, as part of the Iraq War's Operation Iraqi Freedom, returning home in May 2008.